tytydraco/yessleep/out/I_work_overnight_security_at_a_mall_The_escalators_keep_remembering_me_wrong__Part_1.md

 2. Mark the handrail with something that will survive the machinery.
 (Always board here.)
 3. One step gets added per loop.
 Always acknowledge it.
 (The loop needs to know you noticed.)
 4. Don’t touch the comb.
 Don’t feed it.
 (Yeah, I know.
 I did anyway.)
-5. On the 11th loop, all the mannequins around the escalators will reorient.
-(The loop has pulled you in.)
-6. Stores simplify as the loops compound, only selling one item.
+5. Stores simplify as the loops compound, only selling one item.
 This is normal.
 (Memory compression?)
-7. Objects you interact with gain significance within the loop.
+6. Objects you interact with gain significance within the loop.
 This effect compounds exponentially.
 (The mall remembers everything you do, but not why.)
-8. You will hear the double before you see it. ~~It will fully appear on loop 20.~~  **IT WAS ALREADY THERE**.
-9. The loop’s geometry will prevent you and the double from meeting.
+7. The loop’s geometry will prevent you and the double from meeting.
 Do not interfere with this.
 (I don’t know what would happen, and I don’t want to.)
-10. The cameras within the loop only show the loop's reality.
-Not the outside world.
-11. Stick to a routine.
-Acting unpredictably makes the loop chaotic.